-Vanessa Muncrief, PT, DPT, RYT, CPT is an Austin, TX based orthopedic physical therapist specializing in manual therapy, yoga, and pilates-based rehabilitation.
+Vanessa Muncrief, PT, DPT, RYT, CPT is an Austin, TX based orthopedic physical therapist specializing in manual therapy, dance medicine, and pilates-based rehabilitation.
 Dr. Muncrief received her Doctorate and Master of Science in Physical Therapy from Columbia University-College of Physicians and Surgeons in New York City and her Bachelor of Arts from University of Texas at Austin.
 Prior to her career as a physical therapist, Vanessa worked professionally in NYC as both a modern dancer and a print and runway model.

 From 2004-06, Dr. Muncrief served as the on-site medical officer and Chief Physical Therapist for Dance Theatre of Harlem, providing their on site and backstage physical therapy services.
 She also designed and conducted anatomy and injury prevention courses for the professional training program students and company members.